The Lowdown on Vitex

 In vitro fertilization: Vitex agnus-castus can interfere with the effectiveness of in vitro fertilization.
 Don’t use vitex agnus-castus if you are undergoing this procedure.”

 Talk to your doctor and pharmacist about the full list of drug interactions that may occur with Vitex.
 An important interaction I’d like to point out here, is the potential interaction with Vitex and birth control (oral contraceptives).
 Because Vitex acts on your hormones, it can interfere with birth controls containing estrogen/progestin.
 (Remember that Vitex promotes ovulation, and it does so by working with the hormone progesterone and a long list of other hormones).
-If you are NOT trying to get pregnant (which I realize is probably why you are on birth control), just be sure that you are aware of this interaction and are taking measure to protect yourself against unplanned pregnancy.
+If you are NOT trying to get pregnant (which I realize is probably why you are on birth control), just be sure that you are aware of this interaction and are taking measures to protect yourself against unplanned pregnancy.
 If you ARE trying to get pregnant, good luck to you and you don’t have to worry about this one 😊.

 Ultimately, you should be aware of all of the potential advantages and disadvantages of everything you put into your body.
 I hope this helped you make a decision one way or another, or at least helped you to want to have a conversation with your doctor about taking Vitex.

-If anyone is currently or has previously taken Vitex, I’d love to hear about your experience!
+If anyone is currently taking or has previously taken Vitex, I’d love to hear about your experience!
 Comment below!